gigasource/AppProcess/README.md

 class PrintProcess {
     public static void main(String[] args) {
         AppProcess.start((payload, res) -> {
+            if (payload.has("message")) {
                 // plain string in app_process_host will be store in "message" prop of payload String message = payload.get("message").getAsString();
                 // do something with message

                 // in Example.print apHost.send get called without callback
-            // calling res.json(data) in this method doesn't have any meaning });
+                // calling res.json(data) in this method doesn't have any meaning
+            }
+        });
     }
 }